The-AVR/AVR-2022/content/en/drone-peripheral-assembly/gimbal-assembly/_index.md

 ![FPV Double Sided Tape Placement](gimbal_fpv1.jpg)

 Slide the camera into the slot and ensure that the camera is secured.
-You should be able turn turn the part upside down without the camera falling out.
+You should be able turn the part upside down without the camera falling out.

 ![FPV Mounted in Tilt Assembly](gimbal_fpv2.jpg)